a10networks/a10networks.github.io/main-repositories/a10-gui-framework.md

 ### A10Provider

  A10Provider is a wrapper for React-Redux Provider.
-We use this wrapper to wire up some global middleware to help system monitor global data \(theme, debug\) or to log critical information.
+We use this wrapper to wire up some global middleware to help the system monitor global data \(theme, debug\) or to log critical information.

 #### Use Case